 In plumbing systems, wastewater and the substances within them go down the drain and into a sewage system.

 However, since water is not constantly running through these pipes, they can dry out, allowing the waste to decompose and rot.
 Through this process, gases form, creating a smell we associate with sewage, which can also be dangerous in large exposures.

 The entire purpose of a P trap in your sink piping is to block sewage gases from wafting up your pipes, through your drain, and into your home.

 Gases want to escape the pipe by going up or down, but they get “trapped” in the curve of this P pipe.
 Toilets, sinks, showers, and other drains are all connected to a P pipe.
 It might be valuable to know how to fix a P trap since your home has so many of them!

 What Are Causes Of A Leaking P Trap?

-While it might not look complicated, installing a P trap correctly can be a bit more involved than you might anticipate.
-Internal washers must be used to prevent leakage, they must be installed with the beveled edge facing the correct direction, the pipes must be measured to fit correctly, etc. If a P trap is installed without an important piece to the P trap puzzle, or with a piece facing the wrong direction, then a leak is likely to occur.
+While it might not look complicated, installing a P trap correctly to prevent leaks can be a bit more involved than you might anticipate.
+Internal washers must be used to prevent leakage.
+They must be installed with the beveled edge facing the correct direction and the pipes must be measured to fit correctly.

 If your pipes are too big or too small for the washers and compression nuts used, then a leak will likely occur.
 Even if a leak doesn’t happen right away, eventually the misfit pieces will loosen, crack, or corrode and cause a leak.